-zo-"

 "The zodiac, Velie," Ellery put in.
 "I noticed as we were drinking, Dad.
 Each glass was decorated with a different sign of the zodiac.
-Did the laboratory say what signs were on the
+Did the laboratory say what signs were on the two pieces it inspected, Velie?
 "Uh-huh."
+Velie consulted in his hand. ance. on it."

-Velie consulted a paper in his hand.
-"One has Libra, the Balance. on it."
+Velie consulted a paper "One has Libra, the Bal-

 "That's the one I had!"
-Ellery ex-
+Ellery exclaimed.